taw00/howto/howto-dashes.md

 ### The Problem

-If you write more substantially than a short social-media post or informal correspondence, you use hyphens and em dashes _all the time_.
-And sometimes, perhaps, you even use en dash occasionally.
+If you write a piece that is more substantive than a short social-media post or informal correspondence, em dashes are used quite frequently.
+En dashes are less common, but used occasionally.
 The problem: There is no key on the keyboard for the em or en dash.
 This can be maddening.

 Inputting the hyphen on your keyboard is easy.
 The _minus-sign_ key on your keyboard doubles as a hyphen key.

-It should be noted that most people will just use hyphens in the place of en dashes.
+It should be noted that most people will just use hyphens in the place of en dashes as well.
 Most editors will overlook this, but if you are writing more formally, consider using the en dash instead.

 ### Dashes in Word Processors

 Inputting the em dash in a word processor _can be_ relatively easy.
-Most will replace any [-][-][space] with —.
-If your's doesn't, look for it in the settings somewhere and enable it if you like.
+Most will replace any `[-][-][space]` with `—`.
+If a particular word processor does not enable this feature by default, look for it in the settings somewhere and enable it if you like.
 I personally like to input these characters more directly from the keyboard.
 More on that in a second.

 ### Dashes in HTML- or Markdown-Formatted Documents

-If you are creating an HTML- or markdown-formatted document, a common method to input an em or en dash is to include `&mdash;` or `&ndash;` in the source text.
+If you are creating an HTML- or markdown-formatted document, a common method is to use HTML ASCII escape codes in the text: `&mdash;` and `&ndash;`.
 For example, this document was originally written in the Markdown format.
 I generally prefer to input the dashes directly from the keyboard, but it is also very common to input them as HTML `&` escape codes.
-It's very useful to know.
+It's a very useful technique to know.

 More about Markdown can be found [here](https://en.wikipedia.org/wiki/Markdown),